-

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

-If a business or part thereof is transferred to a third party (e.g. through an asset deal), the employment relationships pass on to the acquirer ipso iure (Articles 333 et seq CO).
+If a business or part thereof is transferred to a third party (e.g. through an asset deal), the employment relationships pass on to the acquirer ipso iure (Articles 333 et seq.
+CO).
 The transfer of a ‘business’ is considered as being any transfer of an entire business or business unit from one legal entity to another.

-If no measures resulting from the transfer are proposed that might affect the employees, it is sufficient to inform them prior to the transfer in a timely manner of the reasons for the transfer and the legal, economic and social consequences of the transfer.
-The information can take place after all relevant decisions have been made, but must be given prior to the implementation of the transfer.
-In this process, the employees have the opportunity to object to the transfer of their employment relationship before the transfer occurs.
-If they do so, the employment relationship is transferred but ends automatically according to the legal notice period.
+If no measures are envisaged in the context of the business transfer which might negatively affect the employees, it is sufficient to inform the relevant staff of the reasons for the transfer and the legal, economic and social consequences of the transfer.
+Such information must occur prior to the transfer in a timely manner.
+It can take place after all relevant decisions have been made but, in any event, prior to the consummation of the transaction.
+In this process, the employees have the opportunity to object to the transfer of their employment relationship.
+If they do, the employment relationship still transfers to the acquirer but ends automatically after expiry of the statutory notice period (as opposed to the contractual notice period; statutory notice periods vary between one and three months).

 -